myzlab/k-search-v2-docs/docs/select-statement/with/introduction.md

 ## Build a `KCommonTableExpressionFilled` (CTE) from a set of values

+A CTE is made up of the name, one or more columns, and a KQuery.
+To define these values you have available the following methods which must be called one after the other in the same order that will be presented below:

+- `cte(String name)`: Receives the name of the CTE.
+- `columns(String... columns)`: Receives a variable quantity of `String` which will be added as CTE columns.
+(Call this method is optional).
+- `as(KValues kValues, String alias)`: Receives a KValues and an alias, which will be added as values in the CTE.

-To get started building a CTE from a set of values, you need to import the static functions as follows:
+To use `cte` method, you need to import the static functions as follows:

 ```java
 import static com.myzlab.k.KFunction.*;
 ```

-Initially, we have to prepare the values through the `values` and `append` method:
+Additionally, we need to prepare the values that will be supplied to the `as` method through the `values` and `append` method:

 - `values()`: Allows you to initialize a list of values.
 It does not receive parameters.
 - `append(List<Object> value)`: Receives a list of objects which will correspond to one single record within the CTE.
 This method can be called as many records need to be added to the CTE.